Center-wise Local Image Mixture For Contrastive Representation Learning: Related Work

-Beyond self-supervised learning, mixing samples from different images is widely used to help alleviate overfitting in training deep networks.
-In particular, Mixup \citep{zhang2017mixup} combines two samples linearly on pixel level, where the target of the synthetic image was a linear combination of one-hot labels.
-Following Mixup, there are a few variants \citep{verma2018manifold} as well as a recent effort named Cutmix \citep{yun2019cutmix}, which combined Mixup and Cutout \citep{devries2017improved} by cutting and pasting patches.
+Mixing different images is widely used as a data augmentation to help alleviate overfitting in training deep networks.
+In particular, Mixup \cite{zhang2017mixup} combines two samples linearly on pixel level, where the target of the synthetic image was a linear combination of one-hot labels.
+Following Mixup, there are a few variants \cite{yun2019cutmix,li2020attribute}.
+Cutmix \cite{yun2019cutmix} cuts out a patch from image, pastes it on another image, and mix their labels according to the area proportion.
+Attribute Mix \cite{li2020attribute} mixes the attentive regions to generate new samples.

+In contrastive learning, Un-mix \cite{shen2020mix} uses data mixing augmentation to expand data space, which is totally different from CLIM.
+Without the restriction of labels, the improvements Un-mix brings are limited.
+CLIM uses data mixing method to regularise the relationship between positive sample pairs.
+The data mixing operations are only performed on positive sample pairs.